Lifestyle

 Outdoor Maintenance

 You can take the NHATS comment on “outdoor maintenance” to mean a few things from an “active hobby” perspective.
-Flower gardening, vegetable gardening, Zen gardening.
-Some people want their yards to look like parks, and take great pride in doing so.
+Flower gardening, vegetable gardening, and Zen gardening.
+Some people want their yards to look like parks and take great pride in doing so.

 Still, others like to actively practice xeriscaping (it’s a real word, and you should save it for your next Scrabble match).
 Xeriscaping is a form of gardening that is drought-resistant and focuses on the use of native plant materials.